 2. Use Closed-Captioning

 Titles, tags, and descriptions play an important role in how your video is indexed, since YouTube has no way of really understanding your video’s content.
-That is, unless you transcribe your video using closed-captioning.
+That is, unless you provide transcriptions using closed-captioning.

 Transcriptions can be uploaded in multiple languages, and can even be transcribed and translated automatically by YouTube – though with varying results.
 Closed captioning and subtitles also make your video accessible for the hearing impaired.